aendie/SFalmanac-Py3/README.md

 * Three locations are tried to obtain *finals2000A.all* IERS EOP data
 * The LaTeX *fancyhdr* package is employed when MiKTeX (or a TeX Live version >= 2020) is detected.
 * Better support for Letter-sized pages.
+* SFalmanac no longer requires the Ephem astronomical library.
 * Command line options:
     * -v   ... 'verbose': to send pdfTeX output to the terminal
 	* -q   ... quiet mode for LD charts